nvjchary/ProgrammingAssignment2/README.md

     `cacheSolve` should retrieve the inverse from the cache.

-##Example:
+#Example:

-#To test the code please type these lines in rstudio after running cachematrix.R

-# creates a new matrix
+To test the code please type these lines in rstudio after running cachematrix.R create a new matrix

 4 3
 4 2